+'''

 masters.catalog.example.
 IN A 192.0.2.1

+'''

-This option defines a master server for the member zones - it can be either an A or AAAA record.
-If multiple masters are set the order in which they are used is random.
+This option defines a primary server for the member zones, which can be either an A or AAAA record.
+If multiple primaries are set, the order in which they are used is random.